Active

 City Council

-4. City Council approved a ground lease agreement with TowerPoint granting a perpetual telecommunications easement for a cell antenna on city-owned property at 2701 18th Street, in exchange for a one-time $305,000 payment plus 60% of future revenue from additional tenants at the site.
+4. City Council approved a ground lease agreement with TowerPoint granting a perpetual telecommunications easement for a cell antenna on city-owned property at 2701 18th Street, for a one-time $305,000 payment plus 60% of future revenue from additional tenants at the site.

 City Council